 personal or family history of muscle problems

-muscle pain, tenderness or weakness from other medicines used to treat high cholesterol or triglycerides
+muscle pain, tenderness or weakness from other medicines used to treat high cholesterol

 unexplained muscle aches or pains in your muscle

 you drink alcohol regularly.
 Excessive alcohol consumption may not be safe in patients